232201 - EverTag Connectivity Module Base PCB Bat¶

 - Charge current: ~250 mA during CC phase (measure at TP12: V_PROG ~1.0V)

-- STAT1 pin: low during charging, high-Z when complete
+- STAT pin (pin 7): low during charging, high-Z when complete

-- Battery presence detection (nRF54 GPIO reads correct state)
+- DC presence detection (nRF54 GPIO reads correct state)

-- AC power present -> verify battery charging begins (STAT1 = low)
+- AC power present -> verify battery charging begins (CHARGE_STATUS = low)

 - AC power removed -> verify V_SYS switches to battery (~3.2V at TP13)